AN IDEA OF IMPROVISATION ON THE LIBERTY BRIDGE

 frank, right?
 Forget that, even if it’s true,

-I didn’t misread Emily due to the wavy sines
+Did I mishear Emily due to the wavy sines

-piercing my ears.
-Simply say, in place of
+piercing my ears?
+Say in place of her neck

-on the arm of a sofa.
-A steel cantilever
+on the arm of a sofa?
+Any steel cantilever here

 out the door?
 Before late sunlight outlined

-her path and I came to believe in God as
+her path and I began to believe in God

-a metaphor for magenta or a sugar pill?
+as a magenta metaphor or sugar pill?
 I still

 of salt water under the bridge of my glasses.